mattnicholson/contextmapper/README.md

 ## Quickstart

-Import the `hoistContextUalValues` function, then run it, providing 2 objects — an object with contextual properties, and another object that acts as a state map to find the current values that should be used:
+Import the `hoistContextualValues` function, then run it, providing 2 objects — an object with contextual properties, and another object that acts as a state map to find the current values that should be used:

 ```
 import { hoistContextualValues } from "./index.js";